Kara-4search/PEB-PPIDspoofing_Csharp/README.md

-3. Launch the assembly through some white list application
+3. Launch the assembly through a white list application.